ahungry/cl-protobufs/cl-protobufs.rst

 Given a list of class names *classes*, this generates a Protobufs schema for the classes, generating any necessary enum types that correspond to Lisp ``member`` types.
-The return value is the model, rooted at instance of ``proto:protobuf``.
+The return value is the model, rooted at an instance of ``proto:protobuf``.

 *name* and *package* can be supplied to give the Protobufs name and